fedfedmedved/quanttop-thesis/chapter1_1 background and motivation.md

 From a personal point, a big motivation is the idea of visualizing neural networks.
 If the performance is good enough, the implementation could be used to provide quick regular updates on their evolutions.
 After each interactive training phase the changes of the network's layers could be analyzed, without prolonged periods of waiting.
-For this to happen, the parallel implementation of UMAP will be for graphics cards.
+For this to happen, the parallel implementation of UMAP will be for GPUs.

 [^website_vandermaaten]: https://lvdmaaten.github.io/tsne/, last accessed 20.04.2019.